oracle-livelabs/oci/oci-api-management/intro/intro.md

 The APIs database can be populated in 2 ways:
 - For new APIs, during a CI/CD DevOps pipeline, with "curl" to add the new API in the Portal
-- For existing APIS, by discovering / collecting / harvesting APIs definition
+- For existing APIS by discovering APIs definition

 ### Objectives

-- Create an Autonomous to install the APEX Application
+- Create an Autonomous Database to install the APEX application
-- Install the APEX program
+- Install the APEX application
-- Test the solution with:
+- Test the application with:
     - API Gateway
     - Cloud Native program
     - Oracle Integration